oracle/coherence/README.md

 ### Prerequisites

+You must have the following installed and available on your PATH.

   1. Java - JDK 17 or higher
   2. Maven - 3.8.5 or higher
   3. Cohrence CLI Installed (see below)